-How do auto insurance companies decide what to you charge you?
+How do auto insurance companies decide what to charge you?
 The short answer is by assessing information about you and your car and deciding what it means for how likely you might be to make a claim.

 You’ll be aware of some of these factors already: age, address, etc. These are standard pieces of info you would give an insurer when getting a quote.
 But what about something like your claim history?
 How do they know about that – especially if you’re switching insurance companies?